jjamesstarkTestUser/utahCountyP45.github.io/index.md

 If you'd rather not create a GitHub account you can fill out [this google form](https://goo.gl/forms/ges6rKQ7yXKwRCXU2), which will automatically create an issue.
 Only your name, subject, and content will be posted to GitHub.

 ## Candidate profiles
 We want to provide profiles for all candidates (federal, state, county, and city) that will be on the ballots in our precinct.
-Again, this information is community sourced with full transparency about who is sourcing the information by using github to manage all contributions, including edits. **This is where we need the most help**
+Again, this information is community sourced with full transparency about who is sourcing the information by using github to manage all contributions, including edits.

+We hope members of our community are researching these things and we elected delegates to do exactly that.
+Why not work on this together?

 [Federal Elections](/Candidates/federalElections.md)